 Making Blanks into Bamboo Fly Rods

 Taking bamboo blanks and turning them into a bamboo fly rods takes about 90 steps (some of which require multiple iterations).
 Some of those 90 steps are discussed below.
 A lot of the things you do making bamboo blanks into bamboo fly rods must be done sequentially, but there are a few things that can be done in parallel (particularly if that action involves drying time).
 Below are some of the steps we take as we finish our Brasstown Creek Blank into a finished fly rod.
 If you are finishing your own blank, some of these steps may be useful to you.

-- For example, you can begin working on the finish of the wood insert for your reel seat.
+For example, you can begin working on the finish of the wood insert for your reel seat.
 Common finishes include varnish or Burchwood-Casey Tru-Oil; both look excellent.

 If you finish with varnish, check the insert’s fit into your reel seat skeleton after each coat has dried; the varnish buildup can cause the insert to no longer fit the skeleton.
-If you find this to be a problem, sand the varnish on the insert somewhat aggressively (you have to scuff the varnish with 0000 steel wool between coats anyway to improve the adhesion of the next coat) – the aim is to get the pores in the wood filled so that your final coat is essentially only slightly more than a single coat thick even though you may have applied varnish three of four times.
+Should you find this to be a problem, sand the varnish on the insert somewhat aggressively (you have to scuff the varnish with 0000 steel wool between coats anyway to improve the adhesion of the next coat) – the aim is to get the pores in the wood filled so that your final coat is essentially only slightly more than a single coat thick even though you may have applied varnish three of four times.

 If you use Tru-Oil, you will apply multiple coats (maybe as many as 5 or 6 – note the manufacturer suggests waiting at least 12 hours between coats), but you may want to finish it with Minwax Paste Finishing Wax.

-- Another thing you might want to do at the start is prepare your grip.
+Another thing you might want to do at the start is prepare your grip.
 You can custom make cork grips (from individual cork rings) for your bamboo fly rods, or you can buy pre-formed grips.
 Either way, you will need to ream out the hole through the finished grips to fit onto the butt sections of your bamboo fly rods.
 You want a nice tight fit so the grip doesn’t wiggle on the butt section.
 There are a number of cork reamers available on the market that allow a degree of tapering to give you a better fit.

 I make initial cuts slightly oversize and then trim down (I use a Work Sharp 3000) a tiny bit at a time to get the right length.
 My approach is to mark and cut for the ferrule at the butt end of the Tip section, turn the ferrule station, then dry fit the ferrule.
 I then very, very carefully sand down the tip end of the Tip section (while constantly dry fitting the tip top) until I wind up with a tip section that is exactly the length required.
 Once this is done, the tip section can serve as your template for getting the right final length for the Butt Section (and Mid Section if you are making a three piece rod).
 Here is a good tip – if you plan to use winding checks on your bamboo fly rods, select the correct size (dry fit it first) and place it onto your Butt section BEFORE you glue on the ferrules.

-- Now might be a good time to mention preparing and fitting ferrules (for more, see Tip Information on Nickel Silver Ferrules).
+Now might be a good time to mention preparing and fitting ferrules (for more, see Tip Information on Nickel Silver Ferrules).
 First things first – always check your female ferrules for burrs.
 This should be done regardless of whether the ferrules are made from drawn tubing or are made from bar stock.
 I use blind hole laps from www.acrolaps.com with fine garnet lapping compound (garnet is preferred as it much less likely to embed in the nickel silver of the ferrules than some of the more abrasive lapping compounds such as diamond), but you can also use 0000 Steel Wool wrapped on the end of a Q-tip or small dowel.

 A good time to identify the spline/spine (if there is one) of your bamboo fly rod sections is after you have glued your ferrules on but before you glue the tip tops or guides (naturally you need to place your tip tops and guides on the flat identified by your spline).
 Mud Hole has a good video clip showing how to find the spline/spine of a rod.
 Similar to the cork grip video above, Mud Hole does this for a graphite rod, but the principle is the same for bamboo fly rods.
 Some makers place their guides on the inside of the spline of their bamboo fly rods, some on the outside of the spline.
 But the important thing is, if in fact you have a spline (sometimes you do not) your guides need to me aligned with the inside or the outside – otherwise your casting could be off-balance.

 Care of Your Bamboo Fly Rods

-Bamboo fly rods have a reputation of being fragile.
+Bamboo Fly Rods have a reputation of being fragile.
 They are expensive, but they are not necessarily fragile.
 High-end/high-modulus graphite can shatter if a bead-head nymph strikes the rod on a back cast, a similar accident with a bamboo fly rod will, at the worst, make a small “ding” in the bamboo.
 But like any fly rod, keep it out of ceiling fans, car doors, confined spaces smaller than the rod length, and the like.

 Bamboo fly rods are made to fish with so they will get wet.
 But they aren’t meant to be submerged and left to soak.
 Dry the rod off when the day’s fishing is done and place it back in the rod sock and tube for transport in your car.
 When you get to your hotel or home, be sure the rod is dry before leaving it in the tube for any length of time.

 For a long time I have heard that you should not put any form of lubricant on a ferrule as, depending upon the lubricant, it can promote corrosion or attract dust and grit.
 But I have recently seen where some very well known rod builders use a small amount of beeswax or soap on their male ferrules.
 I have begun carrying a small chunk from a bar of Ivory Soap (99.9% Pure!!) and rubbing a tiny amount on the male ferrule slide.
 It works GREAT!
 And, since it is soap, it is water soluble and therefore cleans up easily.
 Of course, it can also unintentionally clean up if you dunk your ferrules in the water.